For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Well, perhaps I should rephrase that.
 All I can say is that without a lot of money, there seems to be no loyalty or commitment.
 First chance, they're off with some big swinging dick with a luxury Jag, Rolex, and an upwardly mobile career.

-‘Fine then, if money is their aphrodisiac, and if that’s all they’re interested in, they can have it.
-To hell with them, I can get what I need from someone better.
+‘Fine then, if money is their aphrodisiac, they can have it if that’s all they’re interested in.
+To hell with them; I’ll get what I want from someone more deserving.
 The only difference is that their exploitations are more flagrant than the simple charms I fancy.
 At least with me, there's no second-guessing what I want.
-It may only last a night, still, it’s never at anyone's expense.’
+It may only last a night, but never at anyone's expense.’

-‘I'm not sure that's a fair question; I give a lot more than I take, and they know it!
-If they afford me gratification because I take them out for an expensive dinner, then I guess we know what that makes them.’
+‘I'm not sure that's a fair question; I give much more than I take, and they know it!
+If they only afford me gratification because I take them out for an expensive dinner, I guess we know what that makes them.’

-‘From what you seem to be saying,’ Eli said, ‘it appears they must think what they have to offer is more valuable than what you have to give, so in the end, no one is satisfied in these dubious transactions.
+‘From what you seem to be saying,’ Eli said, ‘it appears they think what they have is more valuable than what you have to offer.
+So, in the end, no one is satisfied in these dubious transactions.’

 ‘You mean Julianne?’